World’s Simplest Money Management System

 - Read about GFactor and Try out JagoInvestor Calculators

-A brief Definition of Financial Freedom
+A Brief Definition of Financial Freedom

-You are financially free when your Passive Income (Income from your investments, rental Income etc) is more than your desired lifestyle).To win the money game, the goal is to earn enough passive income to pay for your desired lifestyle.
-One should design their Financial Plan with a context to achieve financial Freedom.
+One should design its Financial Plan with a context to achieve financial freedom.
 Having a Money Management System is equally important as having a financial.
 Always remember The real secret of successful wealth management is that your financial future is truly in your hands.

-This one is dedicated to all the reader’s of JagoInvestor.com, their families & to Financial Freedom.
 This article is written by Nandish Desai , who is a financial planner based in Ahmedabad

 Manish